Shamakhi: Weaving and rug making in Shamakhi

-Historically, Shamakhi was famous for its carpets of which decoration using the buta motif dominate as with other Shirvan carpets.
-Shirvan carpets are on display at some of the world's famous museums.
-Example of these are Shirvan (13th century) kept in Istanbul's Turkish and Islamic museum, Shirvan (15th century), kept in the East Region of the Berlin Art Museum, and Shamakhi (17th century) carpets kept in the Pennsylvania Museum of America.
+Historically, Shamakhi was famous for its carpets, whose decoration using the buta motif dominates as with other Shirvan carpets.
+Shirvan carpets are on display at some of the world's most famous museums.
+Examples of these are Shirvan (13th century) kept in Istanbul's Turkish and Islamic museum; Shirvan (15th century), kept in the East Region of the Berlin Art Museum; and Shamakhi (17th century) carpets kept in the Pennsylvania Museum of America.

-Other artistic products include copper craft, pottery, tailoring, jewellery, woodworking, sculpture, and blacksmithery (blacksmiths were very popular in Alsahab). also developed in Shamakhi.
+Other artistic products include copper craft, pottery, tailoring, jewelry, woodworking, sculpture, and blacksmithery (blacksmiths were very popular in Alsahab).
+Also developed in Shamakhi.

 Geography

 Seismicity

 The city is located in the most seismic area of the Caucasus and was hit by powerful earthquakes in 1191 and 1859, which was so destructive that the capital of Shirvan was transferred to Baku twice.
 In 1872, the earthquake triggered emigration to Baku, where oil production had started in industrial proportions.

 The 1667 earthquake is considered to have been the worst with a death toll of 80,000, with one-third of the city collapsed, according to the Persian merchants' reports.
 The last catastrophic earthquake was recorded in 1902, which destroyed the 10th-century Juma Mosque.
 Shamakhi is near the boundary of three plates.